sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 # How to Fix Crash when pressing ESC bug

 - Open the `Settings` menu, go to `StashExport` and uncheck `Export On Meno`

 &nbsp;

-&nbsp;

-# How to Fix `VCRUNTIME140_1.DLL` and `MSVCP140.DLL` Error

-- You are missing the Redistributable needed.
-[Click here to download the x64 Redistributable](https://aka.ms/vs/16/release/vc_redist.x64.exe) and then install it.

-&nbsp;

-&nbsp;

-# How to Fix `Failed to load ProjectDiablo.dll` Error

-- You might be missing the x86 Redistributable.
-[Click here to download the x86 Redistributable](https://aka.ms/vs/16/release/vc_redist.x86.exe), install it and check if the game is working now.
-- If the problem wasn't solved then check your anti-virus and restore the file.

-&nbsp;

-&nbsp;

-# How to Fix `Failed to load game data files` Error

-- You installed PD2 into the wrong folder, you must select your Diablo II: LoD folder in the PD2 installer.

-Note: If you don't know where your Diablo II: LoD folder is then right click the Diablo II: LoD shortcut on your desktop and select `Open File location`.
-This is the folder that you need to select inside of the PD2 installer.

-&nbsp;

-&nbsp;

-# How to Fix Bugged Launcher With White Background Error

-- Run the Launcher as Administrator.

-Note: Do not run the launcher multiple times, you can only have one instance of it running at a time.

-&nbsp;